-The prospect of vehicle related uses, such as automobile dealers and heavy equipment rental, generally received a chilly response among residents.
+The prospect of vehicle related uses, such as automobile dealers and heavy equipment rental, generally received a negative response among residents.
+The respondents would not like these uses.

-Many residents mentioned the poor condition of the site housing a small restaurant at the southwest corner of the interchange.
-The site, which includes building with no endearing character, no landscaping, no access management, an unmaintained parking area, and an abandoned high-rise sign, provides a poor initial impression of the township at its most important gateway.
+Many residents mentioned the poor condition of the site housing a small restaurant at the southwest corner of the interchange and the vacant building located on the roundabout.
+The interchange site, which includes building with no endearing character, no landscaping, no access management, an unmaintained parking area, and an abandoned high-rise sign, provides a poor initial impression of the township at its most important gateway.
 The site would likely be redeveloped if water and sewer service were extended to the interchange area.

 Day-to-day retail commercial uses serving the needs of residents would be ideally placed in a neotraditional town center at Five Points.
 The location is central and accessible, and has the advantage that most residents would not need to travel on the increasingly busy Vrooman Road corridor to access it.
+The site of the vacant retail building would be ideal for this type of use.

 Residents generally wanted to see industrial development kept to a minimum.
-Limited, light industrial development can be accommodated in the I-90/Vrooman Road interchange area with little impact on the rest of the community.
+If it comes, it should be limited, light industrial development.
+This type of development can be accommodated in the I-90/Vrooman Road interchange area with little impact on the rest of the community.
 Industrial development should be of high quality, and not a collection of pre-fabricated structures in a poorly planned industrial park.